Seyiturbo/password-generator/starter/README.md

 ## Utilization

  Visit this page in your web browser.[this page]
 Click on the red "Generate Password" button and proceed through the prompts.
-Once all prompts have been addressed, a password will be generated.
+Once all prompts have been applied, a password will be generated.

 ![Screenshot 1](./images/01.png)